Syslog ingestion with ActiveGate

 action: upsert

-For more information on attributes configuration, see Attributes Processor.
+For more information on the attribute configuration, see Attributes Processor.

 Filter data

-For example, assume we want to ignore log lines categorized with syslog facility 21,
+For example, let's ignore log lines categorized with the syslog facility 21.
+Below is an example of such a syslog message.

 <21> 2024-07-19T14:53:55Z example-host 0OOButHPbR 1234 - - Spam mail